TPC Sawgrass Stadium Course: Is it Worth $600 Green Fees?

 It became a quest for survival, and if you were able to get the distance right and leave it within 4 feet?
 It felt like a win.

 For the entirety of the front 9, I was playing for bogey golf.
-Save for the odd par on 2 and double on 6, it was all bogeys for a 45 – my 5th in a row on the trip.
+Save for the odd par on 2 and double on 6, it was all bogeys for a 45 – my 5th in a row on this trip.

 Personal Favorite Holes at TPC Sawgrass